combinatorist/resume/README.md

 - Researched “potential fields” method for robotic path-planning
 - Wrote my own path-planning algorithm from scratch with visual simulation & output in Maple (cf. Mathematica)
 - Tested my algorithm against randomly-generated obstacles (Maple)
-- Revised my algorithm with increasingly realistic assumptions and presented results to my class
+- Revised my algorithm with increasingly realistic assumptions and presented results to peers

 ## Co-Author in the Mathematical Contest in Modeling
 (COMAP: 2013)